TrurlMcByte/trurlploy/README.md

 # trurlploy.sh

-put this file in BAREREPO.git/hooks/post-receive on prodaction server (but not in production folder directly, of course)
+put this file in BAREREPO.git/hooks/post-receive on production server (but not in production folder directly, of course) You may add this to repo too, but this file will just removed during deploy.

 # trurlploy-before.sh

+Example for adding to repo.
-Run in preprodaction dir TEST_REPLOY_DIR before replacing real production.
+Run in preproduction dir TEST_REPLOY_DIR before replacing real production.
 Any errors on this stage will ABORT deploy process.

 Running in realtime, so it's may be used only for small/middle projects.

 # trurlploy-post.sh

+Example for adding to repo.
 Run in real production dir WORK_REPLOY_DIR for example for try to restart something if need (production server restart? huh...) or just inform about new build in production